-Dr. Shrawan Patel is the Mentorship Director of PharmStars.
-Shrawan is seasoned mentor with decades of experience in startups and pharma digital health.
+Dr. Shrawan Patel is the Head Mentor at PharmStars.
+Shrawan is a seasoned mentor with decades of experience in startups and pharma digital health.
 He has first-hand experience as a participant and mentor in multiple accelerators.
 Shrawan brings real-world business and technology acumen to the PharmStars program.

 Shrawan is also the Managing Director of Strategy Health, a boutique consulting firm that assists healthcare firms in making the most of emerging digital technologies.
 Previously, he was the Vice President of Clinical Transformation at RxHealth, which offers a digital health platform for prescribing and monitoring digital therapeutics.
 At RxHealth, he led the development and implementation of major partnerships with large pharma companies, serving as project lead and clinical lead for these partnerships.
 Alongside his role at RxHealth, Shrawan was the Clinical Transformation Lead at Mount Sinai’s digital health incubator, the AppLab.

 Shrawan earned his MD in Medicine at Imperial College of London with a distinction in General Practice.
 He also holds a BS from Imperial College in Medical Science and Respiratory Science.

 Shrawan enjoys playing sports, particularly field hockey.
 He is a two-time US adult field hockey champion and is named to the U.S. Men’s National Development Team.
 He is also quite proficient with a sewing machine and enjoys outfitting himself, his family, and his apartment with his creations.